One Ok Rock: Artistry

 One Ok Rock's influences are Linkin Park, Foo Fighters, Good Charlotte, Ellegarden, and the Used.
 The group's initial idea began when Yamashita wanted to start a rock band and invited Kohama to join him.
 Good Charlotte's influences are seen on their first album, Zeitakubyō; while the Foo Fighters' influences can be seen on their second and third albums, Beam of Light and Kanjō Effect.

 In their sixth album Jinsei×Boku=, they mentioned that this album was influenced heavily by Linkin Park's screaming and yell-rapping.
 Their seventh album 35xxxv, was produced along with producer John Feldmann.
 The album reached first place on the Oricon Album weekly ranking, making it the first time the band had reached the top of the list.
 In addition, it was the first One Ok Rock album to be released in a separate English language international edition in addition to the Japanese version.
 Their eighth album Ambitions also topped the Oricon Album weekly ranking.

 With regards to songwriting, Taka said that he always needed a theme he could write about and he usually concentrates on what kind of message he wants to convey and what he wants to express.
 Usually melodies come first and then he writes the lyrics in Japanese and English.
 However, since he is not a native speaker of English, American producers help him express his thoughts properly.

 "I think it’s something I’ve always had within me.
 If someone asks me to create something, it’s not like I can’t do it.
 Melodies come to me 365 days a year—it’s kind of like a capsule toy machine (laughs).
 If I’m told to create, I can create".

-At the beginning of their career, the band was rebelling against "the world", feeling a sort of anger and frustration they directed at everything they saw.
-Later on this anger subsided and now they think they need to talk about societal and political problems in Japan and in the world.
-One Ok Rock do not agree with the established ways of the Japanese entertainment system and from the beginning they have been striving to show the world what Japanese music and culture is like.
+When the band was created, Taka stated that the band was started "with a sense of anger" as their driving force, and expressed the entire band's desire to express and channel their frustrations with the world.
+As time went on, as he stated that the anger he once had felt began to fade, with him stating that it was incredibly rewarding to have so many fans, and to be able to perform in various venues as the reason why.
+Taka also mentioned that the band touring across Japan, alongside the rest of the world, had felt as if it was an important way to communicate the band's message.